ntanmayee/ntanmayee.github.io/_posts/2018-04-10-resources-causal-inference.markdown

 Reasoning.

 ## Reading
+* If you have 10 minutes, read this blog post - it's very easy to read, it's recent (as of 18th July, 2018), and gives an overall perspective of why causal inference might be a good framework to try - [[blog]](https://www.inference.vc/untitled/)

 * If you have an hour to spare, read *The Art and Science of Cause and Effect* by Judea Pearl.
 This is the transcript of a public lecture by Judea Pearl delivered November 1996, and it brilliantly motivates why we need